vitorhpepz/notepad/README.md

 Beautiful and simple notepad PHP web app<br><br>

+I built it to be able to access and edit my notes on both my cellphone and computer.
+It is my GTD system and also my journal.
+I used Wunderlist and many others before, but all of them had problems, mainly randomly loosing notes, unpredictable sync or heavy to open.<br><br>

+Very fast<br>
 Dark background, console-like appearance<br>
 Responsive<br>
 100% write area, no menu, except for the small notification on the right bottom corner for when offline of if the content wasn't saved yet<br>